 Carroll was an accomplished racing driver who won at Le Mans in 1959 driving an Aston Martin DBR1, he only quit driving because of a heart condition that nearly killed him.
 His passion for cars and motorsport remained unfazed, and when he turned his mind to something it was usually very fast, very loud, and very successful.
 The Shelby GT350 was no different.

 Each car started life as a stock Ford Mustang Fastback, with a 271 hp, K-code 289 cubic inch V8 and a 4-speed manual gearbox.
 The team at Shelby fitted these cars with a “Cobra Hi-Riser” intake manifold Tri-Y exhaust headers, bigger Ford Galaxie rear drum brakes (with metallic-linings), Kelsey-Hayes front disc brakes, a 9-inch Detroit Locker differential, “Export” bracing in the engine bay, a T-10 Borg Warner 4-speed manual gearbox( with an aluminum housing), and a lightweight fiberglass hood with a functional scoop.

-With the Shelby tweaks applied the horsepower rating jumped to 306 hp and torque was 330 ft lbs of torque.
+With the Shelby tweaks applied the horsepower rating jumped to 306 hp and 330 ft lbs of torque.
 Due to SCCA rules the car was only allowed two seats to be permitted in the sports car class, so the rear seats were replaced with a spare tire.